IfcOpenShell/IfcOpenShell/src/blenderbim/docs/blenderbim/georeferencing.rst

 georeferenced, but this is rarely the case.
 This creates problems.
 You can see whether your file is correctly georeferenced in the ``IFC Georeferencing`` scene panel.
 If you see "Not Georeferenced", your file is not correctly georeferenced.
+If your file is georeferenced, it is no guarantee that the georeferencing data is actually correct, but how to determine this is out of scope of this article.

-As an invalid workaround for proper georeferencing, many other BIM vendors simply offset their object coordinates from local engineering to map coordinates without properly storing the required transformation.
+As an invalid workaround for correct georeferencing, many other BIM vendors simply offset their object coordinates from local engineering to map coordinates without properly storing a projection system and optionally a map transformation.
 There are two common invalid workarounds that are used.

-The first invalid workaround is to shift the origin point (known as the Object Placement) of objects in the model.
+The first invalid workaround is to shift the origin point of objects in the model.
 We call this the ``OBJECT_PLACEMENT`` workaround.
 The second invalid workaround is to shift the coordinates of geometry within the objects themselves, and typically leave the object origin untouched (such as back at (0, 0, 0)).
 We call this the ``CARTESIAN_POINT`` workaround.
 Sometimes, BIM applications combine both of these invalid workarounds.
 To see which workaround was used on an object, check the "Blender Offset" property in the ``Transform`` object panel.

 Coordinates and precision limits
 --------------------------------